 Tomorrow’s blog post covers some important aspects on what this in fact mean and maybe more interestingly not mean, when an organisation, depending on its own business, from our set of principles further develops its own specific way of working, its own methods.

 Next “chapter” according to the reading proposal tree is the blog post about our set of principles implicate and not implicate for a way of working.
+See also this blog post for the total textual system definition as an anecdote.

 The complete list of the principles: